Residence Life Philosophy

 Student-owned lofts are not permitted in any on campus residence.
 For your convenience, furniture provided by EMU in each room can be lofted, bunked or set on the floor as a single bed.
 Wood platforms or any other structures are not permitted.

 The public lounges in the residence halls are to be used for relaxing, socializing, and entertaining visitors and friends.
 Lounges are considered public areas and therefore respect and consideration of others is necessary.
-The behavior of couples should not offend others.
 Inappropriate display of affection is not acceptable.
 Lounge furniture is not to be removed from lounges.

 Mandatory Residence Meetings

 There a few meetings each semester within each dorm, suite or apartment building that are mandatory for all residents to attend.
-Failure to communicate to your CA about attending these meetings/not attending may result in a fine.
+Failure to communicate to your CA about attending these meetings/not attending may result in a fine of $25.

 Students are responsible for the safekeeping of their property, and no reimbursement from the university can be expected from the loss of such property.
 Rooms should be kept locked at all times.
 Students are encouraged to insure their personal property.

 Students are not permitted to have pets in the residence hall.
 The only exception is harmless fish.
-For further information and university policy on emotional support animals, please see (insert link to ESA policy and procedure)
+For further information and university policy on emotional support animals, please see EMU Emotional Support Animal Policy and Procedure.

 The residence halls are used for studying, sleeping and socializing.
 A balance of these activities must be maintained so that the needs of individuals on the hall can be met.
 All residents are expected to refrain from causing any noise or disruption that would infringe on the needs of fellow students to study or sleep during the hours from 11 p.m. to 8 a.m. both inside and outside the building areas.
 Courtesy hours are in effect throughout the day.
 Residence life staff reserves the right to confiscate equipment that is disruptive to the community when a student does not respond to requests.
 Students are asked to be responsive to the needs of others.
 In the case of excessive noise violations, a $10 per incident fine may be given.